chelahmy/harubi-front/README.md

 ## Installation

-You must have access to your host which must already been installed with PHP and MySQL.
+You must have access to your webhost which must already been installed with PHP and MySQL.

 - Copy everything from the **src** folder into your host.
 - Create a MySQL database and import *includes/harubi-front.sql*.